MostafaY2sser/CRAFTI/README.md

 ## Features

-- **Responsive Design**: The website is fully responsive, ensuring a seamless experience on all devices.
+- **Responsive Design**: The website is fully responsive, ensuring a seamless experience on all devices
 - **Modern UI**: A clean and attractive user interface built with HTML, CSS, and FontAwesome icons.
 - **Collection Gallery**: A gallery section displaying various handmade products with detailed descriptions.
 - **Blog Section**: Latest news and tips related to crafts and handmade products.